andrew henderson menu

 Those of you who are tired of paying high taxes may have heard that a tax-friendly second passport can help you legally reduce your tax burden.

-You might be a high-income entrepreneur who wants more control over their assets, or if you’re not quite there yet, you may be looking into diversifying for the future.
+You might be a high-income entrepreneur who wants more control over their assets or, if you’re not quite there yet, you may be looking into diversifying for the future.

 The bad news?